 This wonderful recording was nominated for the Deutsche Schallplattenkritik and ICMA (International Classical Music Award).

 In the recently published (ed.
 Simon Heffer, London 2021) Diaries 1918-1938 by Henry 'Chips' Channon (1897-1958) it is uniquely revealed that this acute observer and witty, ascerbic, rather superficial, yet highly entertaining describer of the English aristocratic classes at leisure knew Marcel Proust and read his work throughout his life especially whilst living in Paris in 1918.

 In the entry (p.
 44-45) dated Saturday 16th November 1918, he recounts being invited to a party given by Hélène Chrissoveloni, Princesse Dimitry Soutzo.
 She was the daughter of a Greek banker and mistress of Paul Morand, a confidant of Proust.
 She would later marry Morand.
 The dinner was given in her luxurious apartment at the Ritz.
 Channon writes an extraordinarily frank, extensive and detailed description and assessment of Proust the man.
-Astonishingly, he found himself seated between the great writer and Jean Cocteau.
+Astonishingly, he found himself seated between the great writer and another, Jean Cocteau.
 He writes in part: